oracle-livelabs/database/in-memory-21c/joins-aggregations/joins-aggregations.md

 ## Conclusion

 This lab saw our performance comparison expanded to queries with both joins and aggregations.
-You had an opportunity to see just how efficiently a hash join, that is automatically converted to a Bloom filter, can be executed in the IM column store.
+You had an opportunity to see just how efficiently an in-memory hash join with Bloom filters can be executed in the IM column store.

 You also got to see just how sophisticated the Oracle Optimizer has become over the last 30 plus years, when it used a combination of complex query transformations to find the optimal execution plan for a star query.

-Oracle Database adds In-Memory database functionality to existing databases, and transparently accelerates analytics by orders of magnitude while simultaneously speeding up mixed-workload OLTP.
-With Oracle Database In-Memory, users get immediate answers to business questions that previously took hours.
+Oracle Database adds in-memory database functionality to existing databases, and transparently accelerates analytics by orders of magnitude while simultaneously speeding up mixed-workload OLTP.
+With Oracle Database In-Memory, users get immediate answers to business questions that previously took hours or days to run.

 You may now **proceed to the next lab**.